thiagoallisson90/thiagoallisson90/README.md

 - 👨‍💻 Passionate developer enthusiastic about technology.
 - 🌱 Currently learning IoT and IA.
 - 💼 PhD student at [UFPI](https://ufpi.br/).
-- 🎓 Graduated in Science Computer.
+- 🎓 Graduated in Science Computer at UESPI.

 ## Languages and Tools

 Here are some of the languages and tools I work with:

-[C, C++, JS, React, Python, Java]
+- C, C++
+- JS, React
+- Python
+- Java

 ## Featured Projects